tuomas2/automate/README.rst

 * RPC and Websocket interfaces (provided by `automate-rpc` and `automate-webui`) to connect between other applications or other Automate systems.
-* Comprehensive and customizable Web User Interface via `automate-webui`
+* Comprehensive and customizable Web User Interface via `automate-webui` extension.
 * UML graphs can be drawn automaticlaly of the system (as can be seen in the examples of this documentation)

 .. _hello-world: